Skip to Main Content

 School Experience Collection (Level 2 of the Library)

-If you are training to teach, you can use the School Experience Collection: books and teaching materials for use with primary and secondary pupils.
-The collection has been assembled for over 40 years and includes some items of historical interest.
+The School Experience Collection contains books and teaching materials for use with children.
 Some of the collection is used to support modules on children’s literature, including a collection of picture books.

 The Collection Includes: